obithelight/100-days-of-python/beginner/day_02/README.md

 Learned about the different *data types*, their use cases, and how to *manipulate strings*.

-Primitive data types in python
+Primitive data types in python.
 1. Strings
 2. Integers
 3. Floats